Skip to content

 Plan it together in real time

 Co-edit the itinerary, vote on the food stops with ranked choice, draft the route through OpenRouteService, let the AI assistant cost the day.
-Group chat in the same workspace, no separate WhatsApp scrollback.
+Group chat in the same workspace, no separate scrollback.

 4. 04